gstamatelat/agt-clustering-challenge/src/site/markdown/graph.md

 **Empty**: Not containing any characters or containing only whitespace.

-The graph represented is undirected, bipartite graph.
-Each non-empty line represents an edge as two vertices separated by whitespace.
+Each non-empty line of the file represents an edge as a pair of vertices separated by whitespace.
 Whitespace at the beginning or the end of an edge line is ignored.
+Therefore, vertex labels may contain any character except whitespace and, thus, may not necessarily be numeric.
+Because each line contains exactly two records, there are two implicit columns, the left one and the right one.

-Bipartite graphs comprise of two disjoint vertex sets, which we name *hubs* and *authorities*.
-Vertices of the *hubs* set will only appear on the left column of the CSV file and vertices of the *authorities* set will only appear on the right column of the CSV file.
-There must not be any duplicate edges.
+Vertices of the set `A` may only appear on the left column of the file and vertices of the set `B` may only appear on the right column.
+There may not be any duplicate edges.
 To keep the format simple, a graph that contains vertices without any edges cannot be represented in this format.
-Vertex labels may contain any character except whitespace.
-Thus, vertices may not necessarily be numeric.

 ## Example